Connecting Thyborøn and Agger in north west Denmark

 - The introduction of the ferry will help the Danish government meet its EU 2020 climate and energy targets.

-Like most ferries in Denmark, the Thyborøn-Agger service operates over a relatively short distance, with an approximate crossing time of just 12 minutes.
+Like most ferries in Denmark, the Thyborøn-Agger service operates over a relatively short distance.
+This is with an approximate crossing time of just 12 minutes.
 Because of this short journey time, it undertakes a high number of crossings every day.
 This operational profile meant that when a new ferry was required it was suitable to be powered by hybrid electric propulsion, as the savings in operating costs would be so great that they would cover, and eventually exceed, the initial investment expenditure.

 Kim Raabjerg Korshøj, Crossing Leader of the Thyborøn-Agger ferry, commented: